Keyhole-Koro/PoliTopics-C/readme.md

 - **Lambda function** `politopics-c`
   - Fetches raw data from the National Diet API
-  - Summarizes speeches with Gemini
+  - Summarizes speeches with an LLM (Gemini or Groq)
   - Stores structured **articles** in DynamoDB (single-table design)
   - Writes success/error logs to S3
   - **Date range** defaults to the **previous day (JST)** when `FROM_DATE` / `UNTIL_DATE` are not provided